Chrisae9/chis-website/content/blog/tutorial-fileshare.md

           done
 ```

-Make the folders to recieve and process the incoming videos:
+Make the folders to receive and process the incoming videos:

 `mkdir incoming processed`